DevExpress/dotnet-eud/interface-elements-for-web/articles/html-editor/formatting-text/make-text-superscript-or-subscript-in-html-editor.md

 ---
 title: Make Text Superscript or Subscript in HTML Editor
 ---
+# Make Text Superscript or Subscript in HTML Editor
 To apply superscript or subscript style to text, select the required characters and click the **Superscript** or **Subscript** button.

 ![ASPxHtmlEditor-WorkingWithText-SuperscriptAndSubscript](../../../images/Img7419.png)